 What Are the Risks and Benefits?

-The benefits often outweigh any potential risks, however.
+The benefits often outweigh the potential risks, however.
 A majority of patients report a brighter, more youthful appearance.
 Most patients also report noticing a more pleasant resting facial expression, and they typically feel happier, more confident and more approachable following the procedure.
 Some even note that there is less tension along with forehead muscles.

 Schedule a Consultation Today

-If you think that a browlift sounds right for you, call or contact Dr. Joseph Russell’s offices in Charleston, SC to schedule a consultation today.
+If you think that a browlift sounds right for you, contact Dr. Joseph Russell’s offices in Charleston, SC to schedule a consultation today.
 He and his team of friendly, knowledgeable professionals would love to start you on the right path to a happier, more confident you.